If you’re someone interested in online education and learning, the chances are that you’ve come across MasterClass lately.

 Malcolm is a great performer.
 He’s interesting to listen to, has great stories to share and also seems to have a real passion for helping you to get over your writer’s block and just start writing.

-At the beginning, he’s honest about never having done something this before.
+In the beginning, he’s honest about never having done something this before.
 He also says this class is a chance for him to reflect on his own career.

 His key message is that writing is a calling.
 It has a higher purpose and is one way we can fulfill ourselves as human beings.